Amritsar Shatabdi Express

 The 12013/12014 Amritsar Shatabdi Express is a Superfast Express train of Shatabdi class belonging to Indian Railways that runs between Amritsar Junction and New Delhi in India.
 It is a daily service.

 It operates as train number 12013 from New Delhi to Amritsar Junction and as train number 12014 in the reverse direction.

 Service

 It is the fastest train on the Delhi – Amritsar sector after the newly launched Amritsar–Delhi Junction Vande Bharat Express and its two sister trains 12029/30 Amritsar Swarna Shatabdi Express and 12031/32 Amritsar Shatabdi Express.
 It has 2 sister trains 12029/30 New Delhi–Amritsar Swarna Shatabdi Express and 12031/32 New Delhi–Amritsar Shatabdi Express.
 It covers the distance of 448 kilometres in 6 hours 15 mins as 12013 Shatabdi Express (73.64 km/h) and 6 hours 15 mins as 12014 Shatabdi Express (71.68 km/h).

 Loco link

-As the route is fully electrified, a Ghaziabad based WAP 7 locomotive powers the train for the entire journey.
+As the route is fully electrified, a Ghaziabad based WAP 7 or WAP-5 locomotive powers the train for the entire journey.